mialsy/mialsy/README.md

 -->

-- 💻 I am currently first year master student in Computer Science at USFCA.
+- 💻 I am currently second year master student in Computer Science at USFCA.
 - 🎯 2022 goal：write a game & contribute to open source project!
 - 🌱 I am kind of new to coding.
 - 👯 I am looking for open-source project to contribute to!